Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 ![Question 19](images/question19.jpg)

-- [ ] Box 1: Create an app.
+- [x] Box 1: Create an app.
 Box 2: Add a secret.
-Box 3: Create a credential.
+Box 3: Configure the ID and secret for App1.
 - [ ] Box 1: Create a managed service identity.
 Box 2: Create a credential.
 Box 3: Configure the ID and secret for App 1.
 - [ ] Box 1: Add a secret.
 Box 2: Create an app.
 Box 3: Create a managed service identity.
-- [x] Box 1: Create an app.
+- [ ] Box 1: Create an app.
 Box 2: Create a managed service identity.
 Box 3: Configure the ID and secret for App1.

 ### You have a Microsoft ASP.NET Core web app in Azure that is accessed worldwide.
 You need to run a URL ping test once every five minutes and create an alert when the web app is unavailable from specific Azure regions.
 The solution must minimize development time.
 What should you do?